riscman/riscman/README.md

 - 👋 Hi, I’m @riscman
-- 👀 I’m interested in learning how to use Git to help me lauch a collaborative project to explore Python using RISC OS
+- 👀 I’m interested in learning how to use Git to help me explore Python using RISC OS
 - 🌱 I’m currently learning Python
 - 💞️ I’m looking to collaborate on writing a web based user guide to help RISC OS users navigate the pitfalls of using Python